Freedoms & Responsibilities of Scientists

 - strengthening science in developing countries.

-The first element is the subject of ICSU Statute 5, the Principle of Universality (Freedom and Responsibility) of Science.
-The guardian of this principle is the policy advisory Committee on Freedom and Responsibility in the conduct of Science (CFRS).
+The guardian of this work is the ISC advisory Committee for Freedom and Responsibility in Science (CFRS).

-The Principle of Universality (freedom and responsibility) of Science: the free and responsible practice of science is fundamental to scientific advancement and human and environmental well-being.
+The Principle of Freedom and Responsibility in Science: the free and responsible practice of science is fundamental to scientific advancement and human and environmental well-being.
 Such practice, in all its aspects, requires freedom of movement, association, expression and communication for scientists, as well as equitable access to data, information, and other resources for research.
 It requires responsibility at all levels to carry out and communicate scientific work with integrity, respect, fairness, trustworthiness, and transparency, recognising its benefits and possible harms.

-In advocating the free and responsible practice of science, ICSU promotes equitable opportunities for access to science and its benefits, and opposes discrimination based on such factors as ethnic origin, religion, citizenship, language, political or other opinion, sex, gender identity, sexual orientation, disability, or age.
+In advocating the free and responsible practice of science, the Council promotes equitable opportunities for access to science and its benefits, and opposes discrimination based on such factors as ethnic origin, religion, citizenship, language, political or other opinion, sex, gender identity, sexual orientation, disability, or age.

 Committee meeting proceedings are available in meeting reports.
-In its work, the Committee is guided by the Terms of Reference and a work plan approved by the ICSU Membership.
+In its work, the Committee is guided by Terms of Reference and a work plan approved by the ISC Membership.

 For information on the Committee’s current membership and reports from its meetings, please see this page in our About Us section.